davehenton/JAMZ/README.md

 The Sinatra Skeleton:

 1. Provides a foundation for building challenges or creating a new Sinatra application.
-2. Demonstrates a reasonable set of practices around building Sinatra applications.
+2. Demonstrates a reasonable set of practices around building Sinatesttra applications.
 3. Eases the transition to Rails for Dev Bootcamp studentsadsf

 ### Quickstart